*CURRENT MAKE TIMES please click here | Free US insured shipping

 White gold: Palladium 14K/18K white gold is available by request, but it is more expensive than yellow or rose gold of the same karat.
 Palladium white gold is a much safer and stronger option than typical white gold as regular white gold contains nickel which is a common metal allergy and is claimed to be carcinogenic for the jeweler to work with.
 Nickel-alloyed white gold becomes brittle in chlorinated water (such as a swimming pool), whereas palladium white gold doesn’t have this issue.
 Also, palladium white gold gets its white color from palladium and is entirely nickel free.
 It is a beautiful steely-gray color.

 Please note I do not offer plating of any kind as it often involves the use of hazardous chemicals (it is quite typical to find traditional white gold that is plated with rhodium which is a temporary solution that makes the piece appear whiter).
 The rhodium treatment has to be repeated every year or two (sometimes more often for people whose skin chemistry (sweat, oils) are acidic) which is a cost to the jewelry buyer that is be avoided.
 I make high quality jewelry that requires minimum upkeep (as well as is best for the environment and everyone involved).
 It is for this reason I will not plate jewelry or use nickel-containing metals or cyanide in my studio.
-Palladium white gold is beautiful on its own!
+Palladium white gold is beautiful on its own.

 —-